N9EWO Review :

 Back to Bourns with the Vol and < > spin wheels.

-AOR UK is now back using a Bourns part for the Vol and < > wheels again.
+AOR UK did go back to a Bourns encoder for the Vol and < > wheels in later production (see below).
 Sorry, I do not have any additional information or part numbers on this.
 At least it's a more modern part and did not go back to the larger black ones.
 They have a die cast case just the old Alps ones used for many years (see KT6LN's picture below)

 Issue even with the newer "Bourns" encoders ? (volume and "< >")